 Each year, CGI U hosts a meeting where students, youth organizations, topic experts, and celebrities come together to discuss and develop innovative solutions to pressing global challenges.
 CGI U 2014 will take place at Arizona State University in metropolitan Phoenix from March 21-23, 2014.
 The meeting will bring together nearly 1,200 attendees to make a difference in CGI U's five focus areas: Education, Environment and Climate Change, Peace and Human Rights, Poverty Alleviation, and Public Health.
 More than $750,000 is now available for select student commitment-makers.

 But CGI U is more than just an event.
 It is a growing community of young leaders who don't just discuss global challenges - they take real, concrete steps toward solving them.
 Throughout the year, and as a prerequisite of attending the CGI U meeting, students develop their own Commitments to Action: new, specific, and measurable initiatives that address pressing challenges on campus, in local communities, or around the world.
 Commitments range from manufacturing wheelchairs for developing countries to establishing campus bike share programs, from creating free vision clinics to developing e-learning applications for mobile phones.

 Throughout the year, students are also invited to apply to become CGI U Campus Representatives.
 Colleges and universities can engage with CGI U by joining the CGI University Network to support and mentor innovative student commitment-makers from their respective campuses by providing seed funding for new projects and initiatives.

 CGI U is proof that young people have the power to make a significant impact by confronting some of the world's most urgent challenges.
-Since 2008, students have made more than 4,000 Commitments to Action, and over $1 million in funding has been awarded to these commitment-makers through CGI U.
+Learn more about CGI U.